AGI-Edgerunners/LLM-Agents-Papers/README.md

 A repo lists papers related to LLM based agent.
 Includes
 * methods of role playing, memory mechanism and game playing;
 * methods of feedback or reflection
-* benchmark and surveys of the field;
+* benchmarks and surveys of the field;
 * environments or platforms;

 ---